CLIFF-MUDIGO/frontend5/README.md

 ### Fredrick Mwangi, Emmanuel Mukira, Cliff Mudigo, Kennedy Mbugua : 1 August 2023
 ****
 ## Project Description
-The News Aggregator and Sentiment Analysis Website is a web-based platform that allows users to stay informed about the latest news articles and gain insights into the sentiment expressed in these articles.
+Welcome to our AI-powered web app, where cutting-edge technology meets the world of news analysis.
+At the heart of our platform lies the transformative power of Natural Language Processing (NLP), a groundbreaking field that enables us to delve into the intricate nuances of news articles like never before.

-The platform aggregates news articles from various reputable sources and performs sentiment analysis to provide users with a comprehensive overview of current events along with an understanding of public sentiment.
+With a commitment to harnessing the capabilities of AI, we have crafted a user-friendly interface that allows you to effortlessly navigate through news stories while our advanced NLP algorithms work tirelessly in the background.
-******
+Our app's primary focus is on sentiment analysis, a pivotal aspect of news comprehension.
+By employing NLP,we decipher the emotions, opinions, and attitudes woven into the fabric of articles, shedding light on the underlying sentiment and providing you with a deeper understanding of the narratives shaping our world.
 ## SCREENSHOTS
 - link 1
 - link 2